gphat/omg/resilience.md

 # Podcasts

-* In November of 2021 I [spoke with Software Misadventures about failure and sucess in software engineering](https://softwaremisadventures.com/podcast/2021/11/cory-watson/).
+* In November of 2021 I [spoke with Software Misadventures about failure and success in software engineering](https://softwaremisadventures.com/podcast/2021/11/cory-watson/).

 # Publications